omelancon/javascript-1/README.md

 ```

 ## Keep Variables Close to Usage
-Keep variables closer to usage, inside function bloc if possible and just prefer using string literals.
+Keep variables closer to usage, inside function block if possible and just prefer using string literals.
 ``` javascript
 // bad
 const INC = 2